-See how easy it is to build a coat hanger using vintage shutters and hooks.
-Add storage and function to your small entryway or mudroom in minutes.
+Learn how to build a coat hanger using vintage shutters and hooks.
+Add storage and function to your small entryway or mudroom with ease.

 As we begin a new year, I thought I’d share a fun organizing project for the entryway or mudroom.
 Could you use a coat hanger or rack?
 I’ll show you how easy it is to make your own repurposing vintage shutters.